-May 31 is National Senior Health & Fitness Day and it’s a perfect time to remind seniors and their care givers about the importance of a healthy lifestyle which is much more fun – and just as beneficial – as regular exercise alone.
+The end of May brings with it National Senior Health & Fitness Day, a perfect time to remind the seniors in our lives, as well as their caregivers, about the importance of a lifestyle that’s not only healthy but fun — which has been shown to be just as beneficial as regular exercise alone.

 In honor of this special senior day, let’s take a more holistic approach and view health for what it really is – a well-rounded lifestyle that includes delicious, nutritious food, great friends and a potpourri of fitness.